martinoland1/Electricity-Consumption-Forecast/excel_prototype/README.md

 [![Consumption vs Forecast Graphs](https://github.com/martinoland1/Electricity-Consumption-Forecast/blob/main/excel_prototype/consumption_vs_forecast_graphs.png)](https://github.com/martinoland1/Electricity-Consumption-Forecast/blob/main/excel_prototype/consumption_vs_forecast_graphs.png)

+14. **Data and calculations** are available here: [Excel Prototype Workbook](https://github.com/martinoland1/Electricity-Consumption-Forecast/blob/main/excel_prototype/excel_prototype.xlsx)

 ## Conclusion

 Temperature is a strong driver of daily electricity consumption: the model explains ~65% of the variance (R²=0.646), and each +1 °C is associated with ~331 units lower daily demand (95% CI: −357…−306).
 The regression is highly significant (F-test p<1e−83).
-A simple linear model, **Consumption ≈ 24,131.9 − 331.4 × AvgDailyTemp(°C)**, provides a solid baseline; the remaining ~35% likely reflects weekday and holidays effects, trends, seasonality.
+A simple linear model, **Consumption ≈ 24,131.9 − 331.4 × AvgDailyTemp(°C)**, provides a solid baseline; the remaining ~35% likely reflects weekday and holiday effects, trends, and seasonality.

+A better correlation and more accurate daily forecasts are likely if calculations are performed separately for weekdays and weekends/holidays.
+Forecast accuracy can also be improved with an adjustment coefficient that accounts for overall demand growth, seasonality, and other unidentified factors.
+Hourly forecasts can be made more precise by analyzing which daily load profile trend to apply (e.g., from the most recent month, quarter, etc.).
+The Excel prototype demonstrated that this model is valuable and worth further exploration.